diffix/reference/docs/computing noise.md

 - We take the `Ne` first values as the extreme values
 - We try taking the `Nt` next rows for the top group, but have run out of data.
   - If this was a final anonymized aggregate (i.e. the top level query), then we would terminate the process and return `null` to indicate that we could not produce an anonymous aggregate,
-  - If this was an intermediate aggregation step meant, then we follow the alternative approahc of instead using the value with the lowest contribution as the top group average.
-In this case the value 5 becoems the top group average substitute.
+  - If this was an intermediate aggregation step meant, then we follow the alternative approach of instead using the value with the lowest contribution as the top group average.
+In this case the value 5 becomes the top group average substitute.
 - The total distortion is _infinite_... sort of in the case of this being a top-level aggregator, and 1 for intermediate ones.